Sep 28, 2023

-Web Application Security: What It Is, How It Works, and the Best Services
+What Is Web Application Security, How It Works, and Best Security Practices for 2023

 What Is Web Application Security?

 Web application security safeguards websites, applications, and APIs from various cyber threats, like data theft and unethical competition.
 This security practice encompasses different strategies and covers multiple aspects of the software supply chain.

 How Does Web Application Security Work?